Tuesday, February 28, 2017

 It was fun to see the art I had drawn, all embroidered on the quilt.
 And as usual I complimented her on it.
 We had an okay visit - I helped her locate a ring she though she had lost, ran her over to a feed store for seed potatoes, and took her out for lunch. {Visits with my mother are all about listening to her, doing for her, helping her.} But after lunch she told me that she wanted a baby quilt back that she had given me when Grayson was born.
 She said I "guilted" her into giving it to me.
 I don't even remember having a conversation about baby quilts when Gray was born - I'm sure it was the last thing on my mind at the time!
 If my mother wasn't interested in my first three babies, why would she'd be interested in the 4th?
 Having her make a quilt for him is not even something I would have mentioned to her.

 In the above photo, the quilt in question is the third one from the bottom, with a turquoise square between tiny red and white floral.
 Its a lovely quilt - made of vintage and antique fabric, and I really assumed that when she gave it to me, it was a gift.
 And something about her telling me she wants it back makes me dig my heels in even harder and make sure she understands that I wouldn't do so, no matter what.
 Because, why?
 What does an 87 year old person want with that baby quilt she gave to me as a gift?
 Why would she have relinquished it to begin with if it were so dear to her?
 And why wait 18 years to tell me she regretted giving it to me and wants it back?
 Um, too damn late.
-And, rude.

-The short answer, of course, is no. But I wrote her a letter today and mentioned the quilt at the end of the letter.
+The short answer, of course, was no. But I wrote her a letter today and mentioned the quilt at the end of the letter.
 I told her I hoped she wasn't serious about wanting it back.
 That I had it stored away in a safe place awaiting it's future owner - my first grandchild.
 And I just left it at that.
 And I am hoping she and I won't have to have words over it.
 Because that would be ridiculous.

 So that's about what it boils down to - she cannot give freely of herself without regret.
 And apparently, an 18 year old baby quilt is weighing on her mind.
 And now I have that off my chest, so it isn't going to weigh on mine.